sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 }
 ```

-This gets us a token, so let us try to use it:
+This gets us a token, so let us try to use it.
+This is important: `aws eks
+get-token` doesn't create a new Kubernetes identity out of thin air, it takes
+our AWS role and turns it into a Kubernetes login token, because EKS is
+configured to trust anyone holding valid credentials for certain AWS roles as
+also being a valid Kubernetes user:

 ```bash
 ❯ export TOKEN=$(aws eks get-token --cluster-name eks-challenge-cluster|jq '.status.token' -r)